 I then determine how to best support your body with both diet and supplement recommendations after evaluating a 3-day food journal, 300 questions on symptoms related to specific foundational imbalances, and conducting an initial interview where I get to learn about your personal story.
 Learn more about services here.

-I received my nutritional training through the Nutritional Therapy Association where I learned about dietary therapy and the NTA foundations of health.
+I received my nutritional training through the Nutritional Therapy Association, where I learned about dietary therapy and the NTA foundations of health.
+It is a unique nutritional training that is not taught elsewhere.